naxl/tray/README.md

 - The app is compiled through AHK2EXE.

   [Detections](https://www.virustotal.com/gui/file/7f3a5fea468aff5994069bd6acfe7fbb7e33f43a9f4ba08e547029e2ff6acb5d/detection)  <img src="Resources/virustotal.png" alt="Screenshot" width="10">
-  - False positives : 1/73 (requested), also the script is the direct compilation, so you can <strong>reproduce the executable.</strong>
+  - False positives : 1/73 (requested) [only coz it detects script inside]
+  - Also the script is the direct compilation, so you can <strong>create/reproduce your own executable.</strong>

   #### Steps to reproduce executable!
   - The deployment is reproducible, download AHK v1 and AHK v2 from [sources](https://www.autohotkey.com/download/), run the AHK Dash and compile the cloned script!